Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/parameterConfiguration_Subs_1.md

 - [alzArm.param.json](https://github.com/azure/azure-monitor-baseline-alerts/blob/2025-10-01/patterns/alz/alzArm.param.json) for the latest release.
 - [alzArm.param.json](https://github.com/azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/alzArm.param.json) for the main branch.

-The following instructions apply universally, regardless of your alignment with ALZ or if you have a single management group.
 Modify the values of the following parameters at the beginning of the parameter file as per the following instructions:

   {{< hint type=note >}}
   It is highly recommended to configure at least one notification option (email, ARM Role, Logic App, etc.) to ensure you receive alerts.
 Proceeding without any notification settings is not advised.
   {{< /hint >}}

-- Set the value of _```enterpriseScaleCompanyPrefix```_ to the management group where you intend to deploy the policies and initiatives.
-Typically, this is the "pseudo root management group."
-In [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this refers to the "Intermediate Root Management Group" located directly beneath the "Tenant Root Group."
 - Set the _```bringYourownUserAssignedManagedIdentity```_ parameter to **Yes** if you have an existing user-assigned managed identity with the ***Monitoring Reader*** role assigned at the pseudo root management group level.
 Otherwise, leave it set to **No** to create a new managed identity with the appropriate permissions during the deployment process.
 - Update the _```bringYourownUserAssignedManagedIdentityResourceId```_ parameter.
 If _```bringYourownUserAssignedManagedIdentity```_ is set to **Yes**, provide the resource ID of your user-assigned managed identity.
 If it is set to **No**, leave this parameter blank.
 - Set the _```userAssignedManagedIdentityName```_ parameter to a preferred name.
 This parameter is only used if _```bringYourownUserAssignedManagedIdentity```_ is set to **No**.
-- Update the _```managementSubscriptionId```_ parameter.
-If _```bringYourownUserAssignedManagedIdentity```_ is set to **No**, provide the subscription ID of the management subscription.
-Otherwise, leave it blank.
+- Update the _```topLevelSubscriptionId```_ parameter to the subscription ID where AMBA-ALZ is being deployed.
 - Set the _```ALZMonitorResourceGroupName```_ parameter to the name of the resource group where activity logs, resource health alerts, action groups, and alert processing rules will be deployed.
 - Update the _```ALZMonitorResourceGroupTags```_ parameter to specify the tags to be added to the resource group.
 - Set the _```ALZMonitorResourceGroupLocation```_ parameter to specify the location of the resource group.